DanielLarsenNZ/GitHubStream/README.md

 1. Azure Subscription
 1. PowerShell
+1. Azure PowerShell
-1. az CLI
+1. Azure CLI
 1. A GitHub App ClientId and Client Secret.
 This is optional, but required for polling the GitHub API at a rate of more than 60 times per hour.

-> **Note:** This script will deploy resources into your Azure Subscription that may cost you money:
+> **Note:** This script will deploy resources into your Azure Subscription that cost money.

 Run this script to deploy the entire environment.
 When this script completes the pipeline will be running.